Skip to content

 Vote in advance

-You'll need to vote on our Council elections in advance of the AGM, but you can choose to vote on the resolutions in advance too.
+You’ll need to vote on our Council election in advance of the AGM, and you can choose to vote on the resolutions in advance too.
+Voting closes at 11.59pm on 31 October 2025.

 Vote online

-Visit the online voting platform and enter your membership details, which you can find on your membership card.
+Have your say by voting online.
+If you’ve received an email from us about the AGM, follow your personalised voting link for a fast login experience.
+Alternatively, visit the CES voting platform below and enter your membership details, which you can find on your membership card.

 Vote by post